epogrebnyak/homepage/content/en/post/2019-03-18-julia-language-intro.md

   focal_point = ""
 +++

-On DEV.to ["Julia, surprise me!"](https://dev.to/epogrebnyak/julialang-and-surprises---what-im-learning-with-a-new-programming-language--21df) maps my learning of the Julia programming language as a series of pleasant and less satisfying surprises.
+DEV.to article ["Julia, surprise me!"](https://dev.to/epogrebnyak/julialang-and-surprises---what-im-learning-with-a-new-programming-language--21df) maps my learning of the Julia programming language as a series of pleasant and less satisfying surprises.

 Since then my biggest roadblock to Julia was the [recompilation time of the dependencies]( https://discourse.julialang.org/t/mac-resolving-package-versions-takes-a-long-time/16905/3?u=epogrebnyak).